-Laura Cook Brundage conducts Chamber Singers, GYC’s SATB choir, and serves as GYC’s Artistic Director.
-Laura also serves as an Assistant Professor on the Vocal Studies faculty at Bob Jones University where she conducts the BJU Lyric Choir and teaches private voice.
+Laura Cook Brundage conducts Chamber Singers (8th-12th grade) and serves as Artistic Director.
+Laura also serves as an Assistant Professor on the Vocal Studies faculty at Bob Jones University where she conducts the BJU Concert Choir and teaches private voice lessons.
 Since 2019, Laura has also served as Executive Director of the award-winning community choir Rivertree Singers that has been featured throughout the southeast including at The Piccolo Spoleto Festival in Charleston, SC and at the ACDA Southern Division Conference in Jacksonville, FL.

 Steven Brundage is the founder and Executive Director of Greenville Youth Chorale.
 Additionally, Steven serves as pianist for Apprentice Choir and Chamber Singers.
 He is passionate about choral music and children’s music education, having been a founding member of Rivertree Singers and having established Copland Sound in 2013, a piano studio for pianists ages 5-18.
 He received his Doctor of Musical Arts degree in piano pedagogy from the University of South Carolina and previously served on the editorial board of the Frances Clark Center’s Piano Pedagogy Journal.